yat-labs/yat-docs/yat-docs/docs/guides/2_integration.md

  */
 async function login() {
     try {
-        // If login fails after registration, it may be due to y.at still being in closed Alpha.
+        // If login fails after registration, it may be due to y.at still being in closed Beta.
 Each registration must be manually
         // approved by an admin before you can continue. let res = await api.login(email, password);
     } catch (res) {